turkcellcloud/jupyter-openshift/README.md

 ### Authentication and Authorization

 For authentication purposes, I used Active Directory service and configured official [ldapauthenticator](https://github.com/jupyterhub/ldapauthenticator) according to my environment.
-This configuration also enables us to authorize users in accordance with their membership information on AD.
+This configuration also enables us to authorize users in accordance with their membership information in AD.

 ```
  c.LDAPAuthenticator_class = 'ldapauthenticator.LDAPAuthenticator'